dalynsw/bustake-site/docs/language.md

 ```

 ### audio
-The `audio` statement creates an audio object.
+The `audio` statement creates an `audio object`.
 The object can be accessed by the name.

 ```audio
 audio name='ivr_department_menu', voice='alice', file='departments_menu_file_name', tts='press 1 for sales department, press 2 for support department, press 3 for booking an appointment.';

 ```
 - attributes
     - name: the name of the object.
-The object can be accessed by the name
+The object can be referenced by the name
     - file: the audio file name of saved under the `audio repository`